 1.)
-The Admissions Committee will rank your application based on your GPA’s (most recent 45 semester units & overall VMCAS science GPA), highest quantitative GRE score, and three letters of recommendation.
+The Admissions Committee will rank your application based on your GPA’s (most recent 45 semester units/68 quarter units & overall VMCAS science GPA), highest quantitative GRE score, and three letters of recommendation.

 - The top 180 applicants will be invited for interview based on their rank.

-- These top 180 interviewees will be comprised of the top 10% of the non-resident applicant pool (approximately 50 applicants) and the top 25% (approximately) of California applicants.
+- These top 180 interviewees will be comprised of the top 10% of the non-resident applicant pool (approximately 50 applicants) and the top 25% (approximately 130) of California applicants.

 2.)
 The next 180 applicants (California only) in rank order (based on the above factors) will be reviewed by the School’s Admissions Committee.

-- The application review will include: Veterinary and other animal experiences, research opportunities, VMCAS essay questions & UCD SVM personal statement, letters of recommendation, leadership and community service, education, and motivation for a veterinary career.
+- The application review will include: Veterinary and other animal experiences, research opportunities, VMCAS essay questions & UCD SVM personal statement, letters of recommendation, leadership and community service, education, life experiences, and motivation for a veterinary career.

 - The Admissions Committee will select the remaining 60 interviewees from the holistic application review.

-- 10-25 applicants will be placed on the interview waitlist
+- Six applicants will be placed on the interview waitlist.